A Founder's Guide to 15 Active Biotech VCs

 Late Stage VC Firms in Biotechnology

-It's also worth noting that many biotech investment firms invest across multiple stages, from seed to exit.
+It's also worth noting that many life science venture capital firms invest across multiple stages, from seed to exit.

-To help you identify the right investors, here are more details on top VC firms in the biotechnology sector.
-We've included information on their investment stages, geographic focus, and what makes each firm a notable option for founders.
+To help you identify the right investment partner, we've gathered information on leading VC firms in the biotechnology space.
+The following list outlines their typical investment stages, geographic focus, and what makes each firm a strong potential partner for founders.

 1. RA Capital Management